 Louisiana kayaking laws are set and enforced by the Louisiana Department of Wildlife and Fisheries.
 To help you paddle safely and legally in LA, we’ve put together a summary of the Louisiana kayak rules and regulations.

 Not a Lawyer Disclaimer: I am not an attorney.
 More importantly, I am not your attorney.
 This article is not legal advice.
 If you desire legal advice, consult a competent, licensed attorney in your area.

 - Louisiana Kayak Law – Louisiana considers kayaks and canoes to be non-motorized vessels that are not equipped with or propelled by any type of machinery.

 - Louisiana Kayak Registration – A motorboat is defined as any vessel equipped with or propelled by any type of machinery whether or not such machinery is the principal source of propulsion.

-- Motorized Kayak Registration – All boats with motors, including electric trolling motors, operating on the waters of Louisiana, must be registered and numbered.
+- Motorized Kayak Registration – All boats with motors, including electric trolling motors on a canoe or kayak, operating on the waters of Louisiana, must be registered and numbered.

 - Kayak Operator Licensing – There is no minimum age or minimum education requirement to operate a kayak in Louisiana.